afni/afni_doc/educational/classified_progs.rst

    * - 5
      - :ref:`@chauffeur_afni <ahelp_@chauffeur_afni>`
-     - Wrapper to combine environment+driving functionality to save image files of 3D dataset (nice in conjunction with imcat to form arrays of images)
+     - Wrapper to combine environment+driving functionality to save image files of 3D dataset (nice in conjunction with 2dcat to form arrays of images)
    * - 5
-     - :ref:`imcat <ahelp_imcat>`
+     - :ref:`2dcat <ahelp_2dcat>`
      - Very useful program for making grids of images and things (nice in conjunction with @chauffeur_afni or generally driving AFNI)
    * - 5
      - :ref:`@snapshot_volreg <ahelp_@snapshot_volreg>`